bwein-net/contao-database-backup/Readme.md

 # Database Backup for Contao Open Source CMS

-This Bundle provides an console command to do easy backups of the contao database.
+This Bundle provides a console command to do easy backups of the contao database.

 The backups can be downloaded in the backend and backups can be created manually by backend users.